Decrypting Dead by Daylight CDN Content

 Introduction

-A content delivery network (CDN) is a network of distributed servers strategically positioned across various geographic locations to deliver web content to users more efficiently and reliably.
-By reducing the distance between users and the server, CDNs minimize latency, accelerate website load times, and enhance the overall user experience.
+A content delivery network (CDN) is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to where users are.
 Dead by Daylight serves client data from its private API through its CDN.
-While it is possible to recover the client data by capturing Dead by Daylight's network traffic and passing the title screen (where Dead by Daylight prompts you to "PRESS SPACE TO CONTINUE"), any attempt to retrieve the client data results in a response encoded as a modified Base64-encoded string, adding layers of obfuscation to its contents.
+Although client data can be intercepted by capturing Dead by Daylight's network traffic and passing the title screen, the response is encoded as a modified Base64-encoded string, adding layers of obfuscation to its contents.

 Dead by Daylight CDN Content Structure

-The Dead by Daylight client communicates with the game server via a REST API, with different endpoints employing various encoding methods.
-For example, content served from the CDN is prefixed with "DbdDAwAC", whereas save profiles (when they were still in use) used the "DbdDAgAC" prefix.
-Additionally, a "DbdDAQEB" prefix indicates that the modified Base64-encoded string is zlib-compressed.
-Based on my observations, only the POST
+The Dead by Daylight client communicates with the game server through a REST API, with different endpoints utilizing distinct encoding methods.
+Content served from the CDN is prefixed with "DbdDAwAC", whereas save profiles are prefixed with "DbdDAgAC".
+The prefix "DbdDAQEB" indicates that the content is zlib-compressed.

 Decryption Process